13 Foods That Cleanse And Protect The Liver Naturally

 3. Fish Like Tuna And Salmon

-Omega-3 fats or the polyunsaturated fats found in marine fish like tuna, salmon, trout, or mackerel, to name only a few, are good for the liver.
-As preventives, they inhibit triglyceride synthesis in the liver.
+Omega-3 (polyunsaturated) fats found in marine fish like tuna, salmon, trout, or mackerel, to name only a few, are good for the liver.
+They are known preventives (medicines or foods that prevent illness and disease) and inhibit triglyceride synthesis in the liver.
 But they can also reduce liver fat in people with NAFLD, who also have high cholesterol and triglyceride levels.
 Omega-3 fats also increase the levels of HDL, the good cholesterol.6

 Best for NAFLD patients